 If by themselves or in connection with other facts they make the existence or non-existence of any fact in issue all relevant fact highly probable or improbable.”

-Further, Section 103 of the Evidence Act provides for Burden of proof as to particular fact which states that the burden of proof as to any particular fact lies on that person who wishes the Court to believe in its existence, unless it is provided by any law that the proof of that fact shall lie on any particular person.
+Further, Section 103 of the Evidence Act provides for Burden of proof as to a particular fact which states that the burden of proof as to any particular fact lies on that person who wishes the Court to believe in its existence unless it is provided by any law that the proof of that fact shall lie on any particular person.

 Example: the question is, whether A committed a crime at Calcutta on a certain day.
 The fact that, on that day, he was in New Delhi is relevant.

 Lakhan Singh @ Pappu vs The State of NCT of Delhi, Delhi HC Crl Appeal No. 166/1999

-The plea of alibi cannot be equated with a plea of self-defence and ought to be taken at the first instance and not belatedly at the stage of defence evidence.
+The plea of alibi cannot be equated with a plea of self-defense and ought to be taken at the first instance and not belatedly at the stage of defence evidence.
 In any case, the appellant/accused gives no reason or explanation for not taking this plea of alibi at the earliest opportunity.

 Binay Kumar Singh vs The State of Bihar, (1997) 1 SCC 283